 -Roads are usually unmaintained and rough

 Most roads on BLM and National Forest land are rough and unmaintained.
-If you don’t have an AWD, you’re going to want to always scout out a location.
-You never know what could be in your way, including mud, deep water, fallen trees, and low hanging branches.
+If you don’t have an AWD, you’re going to want to scout out a location.
+You never know what could be in your way, including mud, deep water, fallen trees, and low-hanging branches.

 -Cell service may be spotty

-You cannot expect to get cell coverage and the Internet at every single boondocking spot.
-Sometimes, you are really out in the middle of nowhere.
+You cannot expect to get cell coverage and Internet at every single boondocking spot.
+Sometimes, you are out in the middle of nowhere.